 Several initiatives, such as financial relief funds and improving accessibility & availability of primary care physicians, are expected to relieve the U.S. healthcare system from financial and other burdens created by the pandemic. |

-The COVID-19 pandemic negatively impacted the market.
-The physicians offering pediatric services reported shutdowns owing to the limited number of patients.
+COVID-19 pandemic negatively impacted the market.
+Physicians offering pediatric services reported shutdowns owing to a limited number of patients.
 Most physicians relied on telehealth and virtual care services to run their practices.
-Moreover, even after re-opening post lockdowns and reduction of movement restrictions, patients preferred virtual consultations to avoid the disease.
-As telehealth became a more preferred mode of consultation for patients, primary care practices witnessed reduced patient influx during the second half of 2020.
+Moreover, even after re-opening post lockdowns and reduction of movement restrictions, patients preferred virtual consultations to avoid disease.
+As telehealth became a more preferred mode of consultation for patients, primary care practices witnessed reduced patient influx by the second half of 2020.

-The general pediatric physician segment is expected to witness the fastest CAGR during the forecast period.
+General pediatric physician segment is anticipated to witness the fastest CAGR during the forecast period.
 This can be attributed to the increasing prevalence of chronic diseases in children and rising awareness among parents.
 However, a shortage of pediatric physicians was reported by the American Academy of Pediatrics (AAP).
-As per the 2022 Physician Specialty Data Report by the Association of American Medical Colleges, there were around 60,305 active pediatric physicians in 2021 in the U.S. The AAP also reported inadequate distribution of pediatricians in rural areas.
+As per 2022 Physician Specialty Data Report by the Association of American Medical Colleges, there were around 60,305 active pediatric physicians in 2021 in the U.S. The AAP also reported inadequate distribution of pediatricians in rural areas.
 Thus, the demand for PCPs for children is expected to increase across the country.

-The general internal medicine segment is expected to witness significant growth during the forecast period.
+General internal medicine segment is anticipated to witness significant growth during the forecast period.
 The practitioners play an important role in controlling the expanding healthcare cost and implementing reforms in the primary healthcare system.
-As per the 2022 Physician Specialty Data Report by the Association of American Medical Colleges, internal medicine accounted for the largest number of active physicians with 120,342 active physicians in 2021.
+As per the 2022 Physician Specialty Data Report by the Association of American Medical Colleges, internal medicine held the largest number of active physicians with 120,342 active physicians in 2021.

-The Southeast region held the largest revenue share in 2022.
-This can be attributed to the growing demand for PCPs in the region and increasing government expenditure for PCPs.
-According to the CMS National Health Expenditure data, in 2020, the healthcare expenditure for physician and clinical services was USD 61.689 billion in Florida, USD 27.21 billion in Georgia, and around USD 23.22 in North Carolina, which accounted for the states with the largest expenditure.
+Southeast region held the largest revenue share in 2023.
+This can be attributed to a rise in demand for PCPs in the region and increasing government expenditure for PCPs.
+According to the CMS National Health Expenditure data, in 2020, healthcare expenditure for physician and clinical services was USD 61.689 billion in Florida, USD 27.21 billion in Georgia, and around USD 23.22 in North Carolina, which accounted for the states having largest expenditure.

-Moreover, the demand for PCPs in the Southeast region is growing continuously owing to the growing shortage of these physicians due to the pandemic.
+Moreover, the demand for PCPs in the Southeast region is growing continuously due to rise in shortage of these physicians due to the pandemic.
 According to the Kaiser Family Foundation, as of September 2022, around 1,722 PCPs were required to remove Health Professional Shortage Area (HPSA) designation in Florida, which is the highest in the U.S.

-The West region is expected to witness lucrative growth during the forecast period owing to the presence of the highest number of active PCPs in the region.
+The West region is expected to witness lucrative growth over the forecast period due to presence of highest number of active PCPs in the region.
 According to America's Health Rankings by the United Health Foundation, as of September 2022, there were around 342 active PCPs per 100,000 population in Alaska.

-More physicians are affiliating their practices with large physician groups & healthcare networks to survive in the market and increase their reach to new patients.
-For instance, in July 2022, MDVIP expanded its National Primary Care Network with the addition of Richard M. Del Sesto, a board-certified internist in Rhode Island.
-Some prominent players in the U.S. primary care physicians market include:
+In July 2022, MDVIP expanded its National Primary Care Network with the addition of Richard M. Del Sesto, a board-certified internist in Rhode Island.

 Report Attribute |